Noncompetition and Nonsolicitation Agreements

 WHY SIGN A RESTRICTIVE COVENANT AGREEMENT?

-Restrictive covenant agreements generally provide that the employee cannot solicit, acquire for individual use any confidential company information for a period of years (1 to 3 years being enforced as reasonable), within a specific geographic scope and without restricting an ex-employee’s ability to earn a living.
-It is the later element that usually sways the balance of equity in these cases.
+Restrictive covenant agreements generally provide that the employee cannot solicit, acquire, or individually use any confidential company information for a period of years (1 to 3 years being enforced as reasonable), within a specific geographic scope and without restricting an ex-employee’s ability to earn a living.
+It is the latter element that usually sways the balance of equity in these cases.
 Special attention must given to the state laws in the jurisdiction of the agreements.
 Some states are more flexible in their approach to enforcing these restrictive covenants.
 Other states take a conservative approach that is more protective of business interests.
-In a few states like California, state statute prohibit the use of restrictive agreements as a matter of public policy.
+In a few states like California, state statutes prohibit the use of restrictive agreements as a matter of public policy.
 In any case, courts must balance the equitable and pecuniary interests of both parties.